 For relaxation and good health

 Pregnancy massage has great outcomes for both mother and child.
 As well as providing immediate relaxation, soothing pains and improving sleep and mood there are associated outcomes for birth and babies through prenatal massage, with fewer premature births and better birth weights.
-Postnatal massage can also help assist with healing after birth.
+Postnatal massage can ease mum's aches, give a break for needed me-time and assist with healing after birth.

 Pregnancy & Postnatal massage